ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 another crucial flaw.
 Things were decided upon, but there was no action done to execute it; it is crucial that all planning be met with equal accountability.

+The most important aspects of a worker collective are perhaps its decision making process, in addition to access and aweareness of that process.
+No approach can be cookie-cuttered for effective Generative Justice.
+Balancing inclusion and timeliness is a struggle in decision making processes.

 There are simpler problems with an anarchist cooperative as well, there's a difficulty with sharing resources among members, especially members-only materials (manuals, meeting minutes, calendar, etc.), time management during